iotexpert/middleware-ntshell/README.md

 * echo "https://github.com/iotexpert/middleware-ntshell/#master" > middleware-ntshell.lib
 * make getlibs

-# How to update your PSoC AnyCloud Project
+# Get the source templates
+To get everything going the easiest thing to do is coply the command templates into your project.

-First, copy the template usrcmd.h and usrcmd.c from the correct location either ../mtb_shared/middleware-ntshell/latest-v2.X/
+Copy the template usrcmd.h and usrcmd.c from the correct location either ../mtb_shared/middleware-ntshell/latest-v2.X/
 * cp ../mtb_shared/middleware-ntshell/latest-v2.X/template/psoc6sdk/usrcmd.* .